 Can I appeal a Further Steps Notice?

-Yes.
-You have a right to appeal to the court against the Fines Officers’ decision to enforce the order but such an appeal must be done within the very strict time frame of 10 days from the date of the Further Steps Notice.
+Yes, you have a right to appeal to the court against the Fines Officers’ decision to enforce the order but such an appeal must be done within the very strict time frame of 10 business days from the date of the Further Steps Notice.
 It needs to be remembered though that an ‘appeal’ at this stage can only be an appeal about the further ‘steps’ that the Fines Officer is intending making and cannot be an appeal about the actual court fine itself.

 If you have difficulty paying your court fine.